 4. The magnitude of parental contributions to adult children

-Because there have been almost no studies using HUMS and only a few analyzing parental investments in the schooling of children more generally, we begin our analysis with some descriptive information on schooling-related transfers.
+Because there have been almost no studies using HUMS (Brown, et al. 2006 is one exception) and only a few analyzing parental investments in the schooling of children more generally, we begin our analysis with some descriptive information on schooling-related transfers.
 HUMS asked a number of questions about the child’s educational background, including whether the child attended college, the number of years attended, whether the college was public or private, and whether the child attended as an in-state or out-of-state student.
 The survey also asked respondents about their contributions to tuition and to room and board.
 Because many of the respondents are quite elderly and their children likely attended college many years (or decades) before the HUMS was fielded, the survey asked respondents to report the fraction of each child’s tuition that they paid rather than the actual dollar amount.
 Similar questions were then asked about the fraction the parent contributed to room and board for those children who lived away from home while in school.

 In addition to these measures of support, the HUMS also obtained the name and location of the school each child attended during the last year in which he was enrolled in college.
 The HRS then used this information to obtain the relevant tuition and room and board costs from the National Center for Educational Statistics (NCES) and added these costs to the public release file.
-With annual measures of tuition, room and board, the dates of college attendance, and the fractional contributed towards tuition (and / or room and board), we can calculate the dollar amount of parental transfers for schooling.
+With annual measures of tuition, room and board, the dates of college attendance, and the fraction contributed towards tuition (and / or room and board), we can calculate the dollar amount of parental transfers for schooling.
 We stress from the outset that our calculations assume that parents report their contribution as a fraction of the posted tuition and room and board amounts (the “sticker price”), as the survey question specifies, rather than the tuition that is net of financial aid; several sensitivity checks suggest that the data are broadly consistent with this assumption.

 Figures 1 and 2 display the histograms for the percentage parents reported contributing to tuition and to room and board.
 Here we include contributions for all children in our restricted sample who attended college (figure 1) or who attended college and lived away from home while doing so (figure 2).
 In each figure, the modal response is 100 percent, with about one-third of parents paying the entire cost of tuition and a similar share paying the entire cost of room and board.
 The next most likely response is 0 percent, with 26 percent contributing nothing to tuition costs and 22 percent contributing nothing to room and board costs.
 Perhaps surprisingly, while 50 percent is also a common response, it accounts for only 11 percent of the reported tuition contributions and 10 percent of the room and board contributions.
 Overall, we see a substantial amount of heterogeneity for both distributions.